veracode/veracode-api-py/README.md

 #### Applications

+_Note_: You can also access these methods from the `Applications` object.

 - `get_apps()` : get a list of Veracode applications (JSON format).
 - `get_app(guid(opt),legacy_id(opt))`: get information for a single Veracode application using either the `guid` or the `legacy_id` (integer).
 - `get_app_by_name(name)`: get list of applications whose names contain the search string `name`.